KitchenAid Logo

 KitchenAid Logo History

-KitchenAid is one of the old brands that originated over 100 years ago at the dawn of the 20th century.
+KitchenAid is one of the older brands, dating back over 100 years to the dawn of the 20th century.
 Its logo has not been updated for a long time, remaining a standard of beauty and consistency.
 The first emblem appeared in 1919 when the Hobart Corporation established the brand for making mixers.
 The latest logo was introduced in 1966.
 Even the change of millennia and the 100th anniversary did not prompt new owners to alter the visual identity.
 The emblem doesn’t need it, having achieved perfection through three rebrandings.

 What is KitchenAid?

-The company introduced women to the stand mixer.
+The company introduced the stand mixer to women.
 The first appliance was launched in 1919.
 The modern brand produces kitchen machines, coffee grinders, ovens, dishwashers, and microwaves.
 Yet mixers continue to be the central product.

 1919 – 1937